a16z/magi/README.md

 docker compose up -d
 ```

+If the previous step yields an error mentionign permissions.
+Try running the command with `sudo`.

 The docker setup contains a Grafana dashboard.
 To view sync progress, you can check the dashboard at `http://localhost:3000`.
 Alternatively, you can view Magi's logs by running `docker logs magi --follow`.

-If the previous step yields an error mentionign permissions.
-Try running the command with `sudo`.

 ## Contributing

 All contributions to Magi are welcome.
 Before opening a PR, please submit an issue detailing the bug or feature.
-When opening a PR, please ensure that your contribution builds on the nightly rust toolchain, has been linted with `cargo fmt`, passes `cargo clippy` and contains tests when applicable.
+When opening a PR, please ensure that your contribution builds on the nightly rust toolchain, has been linted with `cargo fmt`, passes `cargo clippy`, and contains tests when applicable.

 ## Disclaimer